 About Jeff Walton

-Jeff Walton is a commercial editorial photographer based in Atlanta, GA. who specializes in commercial photo assignments, editorial portraits and head shots for actors, models and professionals.
+Jeff Walton is a commercial editorial photographer based in Atlanta, GA. who specializes in commercial photo assignments, editorial portraits and head shots for actors and professionals.

 What's your story on how you got into photography?